theogiraudet/Bookshelf/docs/modules/fsm.md

 1. **Enter**: The `on_enter` function is called when entering the state
 2. **Tick**: The `on_tick` function is called every tick while in the state
-3. **Transition**: When a transition condition is met, the state transitions
+3. **Transition evaluation**: When a transition condition is met, the state transitions
 4. **Exit**: The `on_exit` function is called when leaving the state

 ---